jcohen16/geoloc-util/README.md

 # Geolocation Utility

-This application will return the details for a location, including the name, latitude and longitude
+This application uses the OpenWeatherMap API (https://openweathermap.org/) to return the details for a location, including the name, latitude and longitude.
+It requires an API Key from OpenWeatherMap, which can be generated via the site by creating an account there.

 ## Installation